lander0s/machine-learning-in-javascript/README.md

 ### AI and Machine Learning in javascript
+This repo contains some AI and ML experiments, all of them work on any modern web browser.

 #### AI learns how to land a rocket smoothly
 > This AI controlls a rocket inside a simulation and learns how to land it smoothly using an algorithm called __neuroevolution__, the below image shows the difference between the Generation Zero vs the 1000th.